keboola/connection-docs/tutorial/ad-hoc/index.md

 #### Google Storage bucket
-To create a Google Storage bucket, go to the [**Google Cloud Platform console > Storage**](https://console.cloud.google.com/storage/browser)
-And create a new bucket:
+To create a Google Storage bucket, go to the [**Google Cloud Platform console > Storage**](https://console.cloud.google.com/storage/browser) and create a new bucket:

 {: .image-popup}
 ![Screenshot - Google Cloud Platform](/tutorial/ad-hoc/cloud-platform-storage-1.png)

-Enter the bucket's name and storage class (Regional is okay for our use):
+Enter the bucket's name and choose where to store your data (the location type *Region* is okay for our purpose):

 {: .image-popup}
 ![Screenshot - Create Bucket](/tutorial/ad-hoc/cloud-platform-storage-3.png)